|It's Wet Wading Season|

 I hate waders.
 I don't understand how we are living in the 21st century where we have the technology to send a set of individuals to space but we can't seem to make waders that don't leak.
 It doesn't matter if they are expensive or manufactured by big names like Simms, Redington, Patagonia, or Orvis, if it can leak it eventually will.

 Thankfully I live in the warm state of California where I can avoid wearing waders for half the year, in comes wet wading.
-Wet wading is my preferred method of wading because it feels a bit more "intimate" with nature.
+Wet wading is my preferred method of wading because not only is it is a good way to beat the heat, it also gives you a more "intimate" feel with nature.

-Wet wading can be as simple as wearing your favorite pair of shorts and sandals but wet wading comfortably is slightly more complicated.
+Wet wading can be as simple as wearing your favorite pair of shorts and sandals but wet wading comfortably can be slightly more complicated.

 What is wet wading comfortably?